P-p-H-d/mlib/README.md

 can just omit it.

 NOTE: An iterator doesn't have a constructor nor destructor methods.
-It shall not allocate any memory.
-A reference to an object through an iterator is only valid until another reference is taken from the same container (potentially through another iterator), the iterator is moved, or the container changed.
+It should not allocate any memory.
+A reference to an object through an iterator is only valid until another reference is taken from the same container (potentially through another iterator), the iterator is moved.
+If the container is modified, all iterators of this container become invalid and shall not be used anymore except if the modifying operator provided itself an updated iterator.
 Some containers may lessen these constraints.

 Other documented operators are: